SivaManivannan/MyWebsite/JSON-SCHEMA-GUIDE.md

 1. **Nested Roles**: Allows capturing promotions and role changes within the same company
 2. **Highlight-Level Labels**: Enables filtering by specific achievements, not just entire roles
+3. **Sub-Bullet Points**: Optional sub-points under highlights provide additional context and details
-3. **Skill-Label Association**: Each skill has ONE label for clear categorization
+4. **Skill-Label Association**: Each skill has ONE label for clear categorization

 ---